ome/omero-guide-fiji/docs/installation.rst

 .. image:: images/setup1.png

+-  For recent plugin versions (5.5.8 and higher): Note where you the downloaded the omero_ij-5.x.x-all.jar file.
+Copy that file into the *plugins* folder of Fiji.

--  Extract the downloaded .zip archive.
+-  For plugin versions lower than 5.5.8: Extract the downloaded .zip archive.
 Remember where you extracted it to.

--  Copy the extracted folder and paste it to the *plugins* folder of Fiji.
+-  For plugin versions lower than 5.5.8: Copy the extracted folder and paste it to the *plugins* folder of Fiji.

--  **Note:** Some Windows unzip apps create a double folder enclosing the plugin.
+-  **Note:** For plugin versions lower than 5.5.8: Some Windows unzip apps create a double folder enclosing the plugin.
 If that is the case, copy the inner OMERO.imagej-5.x.x folder into *Fiji.app > plugins* folder.

 -  Now, restart Fiji.
 If you are using ImageJ, follow with the additional step below.

 **Installation of Bio-Formats Package, ImageJ only:**